Jacob Vollrath

 Jacob Johann Vollrath (September 19, 1824 – May 15, 1898) was an industrialist in the city of Sheboygan, Wisconsin in the United States.
 He founded The Vollrath Company.

 Vollrath was born on September 19, 1824 in Dörrebach in the Prussian Rhineland, where he learned the trade of molding (casting of wrought iron).

 He migrated to the United States in the 1840s and settled in Sheboygan in 1853.
 In 1874 he began to manufacture porcelain enamelware made of cast iron coated with ceramic glaze.
-In 1884 founded the Jacob J. Vollrath Manufacturing Company, which grew steadily under his leadership and which he headed until his death in 1898.
+In 1884 he founded the Jacob J. Vollrath Manufacturing Company, which grew steadily under his leadership and which he headed until his death in 1898.

 Vollrath invented "gray enameling" (which describes a particular method of manufacture, not a color).